assaf/vanity.js/server/README.md

 Each activity has a published timestamp.
 If not supplied when creating the activity, the current timestamp is used instead.

+Each activity may include one or more labels.
+Labels are text strings that allow filtering of activities, e.g. all activities belonging to a project or a feature.

 ### Create A New Activity